ignaciolorenzo/final-project-ignacio/README.md

 ## 1.2.
 Geographical data:
 To get accurate geographical data we combine information from CCAA, provinces and towns gathered from the spanish statistics national institute, INE (https://www.ine.es/daco/daco42/codmun/cod_ccaa_provincia.htm).

-Then, we merge it with the towns that have properties listed in the RE website.
+Then, we merge it with the towns that have properties listed in the RE website and we will use it for the web scraping.

+# 2. Model: